streamnative/function-mesh-website/docs/connectors/pulsar-io-monitoring.md

 > **Note**
 >
-> To use the `pulsar-admin` CLI tool to monitor Pulsar functions and connectors, you should start Mesh Worker service in advance.
+> To use the `pulsar-admin` CLI tool to monitor Pulsar functions and connectors, you should start Function Mesh Worker service in advance.
 For details, see [work with `pulsar-admin` CLI tool](/install-function-mesh.md#work-with-pulsar-admin-cli-tool).

 To monitor a Pulsar connector, you can perform the following operations.